tusharchopra07/quotes-site/README.md

 ## Contributing 🤝

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request. 🙌
+If you find any issues or have suggestions for improvements, please feel free to submit a pull request. 🙌

 1. Fork the repository
 2. Create your feature branch